mbestavros/mbestavros.github.io/README.md

 ## Running the site

-This site is built on Node.JS; you will need that installed and working first.
+This site is built on Node.JS (v22+ required); you will need that installed and working first.

 Clone the repo.
 Then, install the site's dependencies with `npm install`.